Eruchie/docker-deploy/docker_deployment.md

     - `sudo docker start 721958fed728`

     j.
-To access a container ID 721958fed728 run the bekow command; bash tells the container to use the current CLI
+To access a container ID 721958fed728 run the bekow command and `exit` to exit the container; bash tells the container to use the current CLI

     - `sudo docker exec -it 721958fed728 bash`
+    - `exit`

     k.
 To delete/remove a container ID 721958fed728